-What is the best place to sell art online?
+What is the best site to sell art online?

-How to choose an online platform to sell your art
+13 things to consider when choosing an online platform to sell art

 It’s ‘hosted shopping cart software’ for short.
 It allows you to have an independent online store (not on Etsy) without having to have your own website.
 It’s the opposite of ‘self-hosted shopping cart software’, which you install on your website.